Aircoookie/WLED/usermods/usermod_v2_animartrix/readme.md

 Please uncomment the two references to ANIMartRIX in your platform.ini

-lib_dep to a version of https://github.com/netmindz/animartrix.git
+lib_dep needs to include AnimartrixUsermod=symlink://./usermods/usermod_v2_animartrix/
 and the build_flags  -D USERMOD_ANIMARTRIX